sparkflows/sparkflows-docs/docs/aws/glue-integration/fire-configuration.rst

 Fire Configurations & Job Submission on AWS Glue
 ==========================

-Now you have connection between vm on which Fire Insights is running and AWS Glue, so now we can configure Fire Insights for Glue and create workflow and submit the job on AWS Glue.
+Since, you have successfully established a connection between VM on which Fire Insights is running and AWS Glue, so now we can configure Fire Insights for Glue and create workflow and submit the job on AWS Glue.

-1. Login to Fire Insights application and go inside Configurations
+1. Login to Fire Insights application and go inside Configurations.

-Once you login to Fire Insights application Click on ADMINISTRATION tab on top, it will take you to configuration page, on clicking, it will take to configuration page.
+After logging in to Fire Insights application, click on ``ADMINISTRATION ``tab located on top to find the ``Configuration`` button.
+Clicking on the configuration button will take you to the configuration page.

 .. figure:: ../../_assets/aws/glue/config.PNG
    :alt: aws
    :width: 60%

-2. Update below parameter as per our configurations
+2. Update the below parameters as per our configurations.

-Now update below parameter as per AWS configurations
+Now, update the below parameters as per AWS configurations.

 .. list-table::
    :widths: 10 20 30